-Detroit's infamous Packard plant headed for auction block
+Detroit's abandoned Packard plant

 auto brand closed up shop in 1958, other small businesses have used portions of the facility for a range of endeavors, including simple storage.
 Recent years have seen the plant devolve into an empty hulk, with scrappers, vandals and graffiti artists having their way with the sites many buildings.

 has been working to foreclose on the property for years, but wound up tangled in a legal dispute over who actually owns the land.